Richard Solomon (barrister): Later life

 After having declined to serve in the cabinet, Solomon was appointed by Botha to be Agent-General of the Colony in London and accompanied Botha to the Imperial Conference in London in April–May 1907.
 As Agent-General Solomon was responsible to advocating for financial loans, and presented the Cullinan Diamond to King Edward VII which had been purchased by the Transvaal Government to present to the King for his 66th birthday, and was appointed a Knight Commander of the Royal Victorian Order (KCVO) by the King as a result.

 With the creation of the Union of South Africa on 31 May 1910, the Transvaal Colony ceased to exist and the first Prime Minister of South Africa, Louis Botha, appointed Solomon to serve as the first High Commissioner for South Africa in London from 1910.
-In commemoration of his service in the Cape Colony legislature and the establishment of South Africa, he as granted the use of the title "The Honourable" for life and on 19 June 1911, Solomon was appointed as a Knight Grand Cross of the Order of St Michael and St George (GCMG).
+In commemoration of his service in the Cape Colony legislature and the establishment of South Africa, he was granted the use of the title "The Honourable" for life and on 19 June 1911, Solomon was appointed as a Knight Grand Cross of the Order of St Michael and St George (GCMG).
 He was a member of the Reform Club and Athenaeum Club.
 Solomon served as High Commissioner until his death aged 63 on 10 November 1913, and was buried in Brookwood Cemetery.